How to Find Purpose After Retirement

 3. Ask: What Breaks My Heart?

+Purpose often lives at the intersection of your ability and the world's need.
 What breaks your heart?
 Hungry children?
 Struggling marriages?
 Lonely seniors?
 Illiterate adults?
 Fatherless kids?
+Your heartbreak may be the compass pointing you toward your next chapter.

 4. Serve Without a Title

-That is actually better.
-Because now your service is pure.
+In your career, service came with a title and a paycheck.
+In retirement, it comes with neither — and that is actually better.
+Your service is now pure.
 No one can accuse you of having an agenda.
-You are helping because you want to — and that is the most powerful kind of service.
+You are helping because you want to, and that is the most powerful kind of service.

 Volunteer.
 Mentor.
 Tutor.
 Counsel.
 Show up at the food bank.
 Coach a little league team.
 Sit with the lonely.